So, what is the best life insurance for young adults? Is it term life or whole life?

 Life Insurance Plans For Young Adults

-There are several types of permanent, or cash value, life insurance to choose from, depending on your financial goals, objectives, and risk tolerance.
-These include:
+Term life is typically the go to product for young adults.
+However, there are several types of permanent, or cash value, life insurance to choose from, depending on your financial goals, objectives, and risk tolerance.

 Whole life insurance: